 Stages of alcoholism describe the process through which a person moves from occasional drinking to addiction.
 All the stages of alcoholism are listed below.

-- Increased drinking: more frequent consumption of alcohol.
+- Increased drinking: This stage entails more frequent consumption of alcohol.
 A person in this stage is no longer experimenting with alcohol.
-Some people increase drinking due to boredom, stress, sadness, or loneliness, and as an excuse to socialize with friends.
+Certain people increase drinking due to boredom, stress, sadness, or loneliness, and as an excuse to socialize with friends.
 Generally speaking, increased drinking has a strong emotional component i.e. people up their alcohol intake to feel better about something.

-- Problem drinking: refers to cases when an individual starts experiencing negative effects of their alcohol drinking behavior.
-They may lose sleep or become anxious and more depressed.
+- Problem drinking: Problem drinking refers to cases when an individual starts experiencing negative effects of their alcohol drinking behavior.
+They tend to lose sleep or become anxious and more depressed.
 While alcohol makes them feel sick, they like the pleasurable effects too much to care about at this point.
-Many individuals at this stage engage in risky activities such as drunk driving or participating in other dangerous behaviors under the influence.
-Various issues occur at this point, including relationship problems, difficulty conversing with other people, erratic behaviors, reduced social activity, and sudden changes in social circles.
-An affected individual spends a lot of time with other people who also drink alcohol a lot.
+Numerous individuals at this stage engage in risky activities such as drunk driving or participating in other dangerous behaviors under the influence.
+Different issues occur at this point, including relationship problems, difficulty conversing with other people, erratic behaviors, reduced social activity, and sudden changes in social circles.
+An affected individual spends a lot of time with other people who similarly drink alcohol a lot.

-- Alcohol dependence: a person is dependent but still not addicted to alcohol.
+- Alcohol dependence: In this stage, a person is dependent but still not addicted to alcohol.
 Dependence stems from problem drinking.
-In this stage, an individual has an attachment to alcohol, experiences some problems in daily life, and is well aware of all the negative effects.
+In this stage, an individual has an attachment to alcohol, experiences problems in daily life, and is well aware of all the negative effects.
 However, they are unable to control their alcohol intake.
 This happens because they build tolerance and need more alcohol to experience the same desired effects.
-People also experience alcohol withdrawal syndrome symptoms such as difficulty sleeping, heart racing, sweating, severe irritability, body tremors, and nausea that aren’t related to being hungover.
+People additionally experience alcohol withdrawal syndrome symptoms such as difficulty sleeping, heart racing, sweating, severe irritability, body tremors, and nausea that aren’t related to being hungover.

-- Alcoholism or alcohol addiction: physical and psychological need to drink.
-In other words, a person doesn’t drink for pleasure only anymore.
-Individuals with alcoholism physically crave alcohol, develop compulsive behaviors, have strong withdrawal symptoms, and may even abuse other substances as well.
+- Alcoholism or alcohol addiction: The final stage describes the physical and psychological need to drink.
+In other words, a person doesn’t drink solely for pleasure anymore.
+Individuals with alcoholism physically crave alcohol, develop compulsive behaviors, have strong withdrawal symptoms, and possibly even abuse other substances as well.